 Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Integrated Peripherals, make sure OnChip SATA Controller is enabled.
-To enable RAID, set OnChip SATA Type to RAID.
+Ensure OnChip SATA Controller is enabled under Integrated Peripherals.
+To enable RAID for the SATA2_0/1/2/3 connectors, set OnChip SATA Type to RAID.
+To enable RAID for the SATA2_4/5 connectors, set OnChip SATA Type to RAID and set OnChip SATA Port4/5 Type to As SATA Type (Figure 1).

-Save changes and exit BIOS Setup.
+Step 2: Save changes and exit BIOS Setup.